- Standard Node reboot: A typical reboot to apply a system update or other change.

 Prerequisites

-Before you begin, ensure you have:- An active CoreWeave account
+Before you begin, ensure you have:- An active CoreWeave account.

-- An API Access Token
+- An API Access Token.

-- Kubectl and the latest version of the CoreWeave Intelligent CLI installed locally
+- Kubectl and the latest version of the CoreWeave Intelligent CLI installed locally.

-Requesting a Node reboot
+Request a Node reboot

-- Using Slurm’s
+- Use Slurm’s

-scontrolcommand (for Slurm users)
+scontrolcommand (for Slurm users).

-Using the CoreWeave Intelligent CLI
+Use the CoreWeave Intelligent CLI

 --force flag queues a force reboot, the --safe flag queues a safe reboot, and the --unset flag clears the reboot condition.